asharn/lets-do-some-research/README.md

 2. [The Elements of Statistical Learning](https://web.stanford.edu/~hastie/ElemStatLearn/) by Trevor Hastie, Rob Tibshirani and Jerome Friedman
 3. [Deep Learning Book](http://www.deeplearningbook.org/) by Ian Goodfellow and Yoshua Bengio and Aaron Courville
 4. [Speech and Language Processing](https://web.stanford.edu/~jurafsky/slp3/ed3book.pdf) by Daniel Jurafsky and James H. Martin

+To do research, you can go through a lot of topics of your interest and gauge how feasible those are in the time frame and whether you have the required expertise for the same.
+One of the resources that you'll go through in this process is the research papers.
+As mentioned earlier, since you need not spend a lot of time on one research paper, you should note down the following as you skim through the paper:

+1. Go through the abstract; this shall give you a brief overview
+2. Understand the dataset used; see if there is a link to the dataset provided
+3. Look for the methodology used in the research paper; you may need to refer to the discussions and conclusion for this
+4. See if you can pursue something mentioned in the future work as a research